-As of July 2, 2021, we leased approximately 164,000 square feet of facilities worldwide, with approximately 37% in the United States, mostly in California and Texas.
+As of July 1, 2022, we leased approximately 138,000 square feet of facilities worldwide, with approximately 39% in the United States, mostly in Texas.
 Our corporate headquarters is located in Austin, Texas, and consists of approximately 18,000 square feet of office space.
-We also lease approximately 24,000 square feet of office, assembly facilities and warehouse in multiple locations in Texas and 19,000 square feet of office space in Milpitas, California.
-Internationally, we lease approximately 103,000 square feet of facilities throughout Europe, North America, Africa and Asia regions, including offices in Singapore, Slovenia, Philippine Islands, India, Mexico, Canada, South Africa, Ghana, Ivory Coast, Kenya, Nigeria, Algeria, Congo, France, Netherlands, Russia, Australia, Dubai, Saudi Arabia, Lebanon, China, and Thailand.
-In addition, we own approximately 108,000 square feet of facilities in Wellington, New Zealand and Lanarkshire, Scotland.
+We also lease approximately 35,000 square feet of office, assembly facilities and warehouse in multiple locations in Texas.
+Internationally, we lease approximately 103,000 square feet of facilities throughout Europe, North America, Africa and Asia regions, including offices in Singapore, Slovenia, Philippine Islands, India, Mexico, Canada, South Africa, Ghana, Ivory Coast, Kenya, Nigeria, Algeria, Congo, France, Netherlands, Australia, Dubai, Saudi Arabia, Lebanon, China, and Thailand.
+We have repair and service centers in the Philippines and the United States.
+In addition, we own approximately 57,000 square feet of facilities in Wellington, New Zealand.